VA Loans vs. USDA Loans

 Interest Rates and Loan Fees

-Interest rates and fees on VA loans are similar to conventional and FHA loans.
-Loans can be either fixed-rate or adjustable-rate and can range in terms from 15-30 years.
+Interest rates and fees on VA loans are similar to those on conventional and FHA loans.
+Loans can be either fixed-rate or adjustable-rate and have terms of 15-30 years.

-Interest rates vary based on market factors.
-Closing costs generally range between 2% and 5% of the purchase price of the property.
+Interest rates vary based on market factors (check out the latest on VA loan interest rates here).
+VA loan closing costs generally range between 2% and 5% of the property’s purchase price.

-With VA loans, the borrower, seller or lender must pay the closing costs.
-Often, VA borrowers can negotiate with the seller to cover at least some of the closing costs.
+VA borrowers often negotiate with the seller to cover at least some of the closing costs.

 According to the USDA, interest rates on USDA loans are structured as follows: